juliawgraham/tswd-portfolio/final-project-part-two.md

 | Anything else you would like to add? | No | Liked the high quality, relevant pictures | No |

 # Identified Changes for Part III
-> Document the changes you plan on implementing next week to address any issues identified.

-Text here!

 | Research synthesis | Anticipated changes for Part III |
 |--------------------|----------------------------------|